 Model United Nations

 Help to organize and run GU-Q’s annual Model United Nations (MUN) conference by joining the MUN student board.
 The event is a forum for engaged high school students to debate current global issues and gain insight into the world of international politics and policy-making.
-Each year we welcome over 350 students from schools in Qatar and around the world to Doha for four days of MUN committee sessions and cultural experiences.
+Each year we welcome hundreds of students from schools in Qatar and around the world to participate in four days of MUN committee sessions and cultural experiences.

 Georgetown Leadership Track